-The program does not favor philosophy or politics.
 The flexible nature of the curriculum allows students to dive deeper into whichever field(s) they choose.
-More importantly, the program highlights the ways in which philosophy and politics interact.
+As a result, many students add a second major.

 The program places a heavy emphasis on out-of-the-classroom learning, including but not limited to: